Ethan0x0000/config-center/README.md

 # config-center
-This is a WebUI for generating configuration files for the sing-box kernel To use the built-in API, please write your own service program:
+This is a WebUI for generating configuration files for the sing-box kernel.
+To use the built-in API, please write your own service program:
 `http://your-server-ip/update-config `
 `http://your-server-ip/get-kernel-status`